Project Year

 Paul Braund is the co-Founder and Executive Director of RiOS Institute, a partnership organization of the United Nations Global Alliance for ICT and Development.
 Mr. Braund began his career in Design and technology development with a leading international consulting group in Silicon Valley, Europe and Asia, and worked for 20 years with startups, multinationals and government agencies.
 He is a lecturer at the University of California at Berkeley, focusing on ICT and Development and Social Entrepreneurship, and an adviser to the World Bank Institute.
 Mr. Braund has an MA and MPhil from the Royal College, London, England.

-Click here for details on Anke Schwittay's book: New Media and International Development Representation and affect in microfinance
+Click here for details on Anke Schwittay's book, New Media and International Development: Representation and affect in microfinance